 - Travelling to another province in Canada without travel insurance

-Despite what many people assume, your provincial health insurance plan does not cover all emergency medical care costs when you are outside your province of residence (for example, prescription drugs, ambulance, emergency repatriation, etc.).
+Despite what many people assume, your provincial health insurance plan does not cover all emergency medical care costs when you are outside your province of residence (for example, prescription drugs, ambulance, etc.).
 Even when travelling in Canada, having travel insurance will ensure that you are fully covered when you travel.